nexssp/cli/README.md

 ## Languages Supported

-To check the list of languages supported please use command `nexss list`
+To check if the language is supported, just write `nexss myfile.js` and then you will n

 ### Language specific commands